linux-system-roles/network/README.md

   The default gateway for IPv4 (`gateway4`) or IPv6 (`gateway6`) packets.

+- `wait_ip`

+  The property controls whether the system should wait for a specific IP stack to be configured before considering the connection activated.
+It can be set to "any", "ipv4","ipv6," or "ipv4+ipv6".
+When set to "any," the system considers the connection activated when any IP stack is configured. "ipv4" ensures the system waits for IPv4 configuration, while "ipv6" ensures the system waits for IPv6 configuration.
+The "ipv4+ipv6" option requires both IPv4 and IPv6 to be configured before the connection is considered activated.

 - `ipv4_ignore_auto_dns` and `ipv6_ignore_auto_dns`

   If enabled, the automatically configured name servers and search domains (via